 Catherine de Medici might have considered wildlife poisoning schemes medieval

-Let me tell you about the birds and bees, and the cats and the rats, and the possums and the pigs, and the technocratic descendants of Catherine de Medici at USDA Wildlife Services, Threatened Species Strategy of Australia, and Zero Invasive Predators of New Zealand, who imagine they can poison their way to a world resembling not chaotic nature, but an artificially orderly work of art.
+Let me tell you about the birds and bees, and the cats and the rats, and the possums and the pigs, and the chemical-addicted descendants of Catherine de Medici at USDA Wildlife Services, Threatened Species Strategy of Australia, and Zero Invasive Predators of New Zealand, who imagine they can poison their way to a world resembling not chaotic nature, but an artificially orderly work of art.

 Catherine de Medici, 1519-1589, a leading patron of the arts and for 12 years queen of France, allegedly poisoned her way to influence while striving continually to make peace among warring Catholic and Huguenot factions, each of whom imagined the world might be more perfect without the rest.